If you struggle to clean your home, the Japanese cleaning principle of Kiyomeru may be the key

 To begin implementing Kiyomeru and its principles into your life, you must first begin to view it as more than just a tool, but rather a way of life.

 'Kiyomeru is a way of life,' says Azumi.
 'It is to maintain a harmonious energy flow in our life.
-So first of all, we need to grasps the mindset that our surroundings are an extension of ourselves and as we take care of our body, we should take care of our surroundings.
+So first of all, we need to grasp the mindset that our surroundings are an extension of ourselves and as we take care of our body, we should take care of our surroundings.
 We are energetically connected with them and when the outside is clean and decluttered, the energy flows smoothly, and our life flows harmoniously.'

 - Reprogram your subconscious mind: Reflect on your beliefs and attitudes toward cleaning and decluttering.
 What thoughts or feelings are you holding onto?
 If you have any unwilling feelings attached to cleaning and decluttering, you must change this first!
 Think of your living and working space as an extension of yourself.
 As you brush your teeth every morning and night, why not brush your toilet to keep it clean?
 As you shower every day to clean your body, why not tackle any dust?
 Task stacking will help.

 - Create a daily morning and evening purification ritual: Begin your day with simple actions that set the tone for purity and order.
 After waking up, make your bed immediately, open a window to invite fresh air, and sweep the floor.
-In the evening, incorporate small acts of tidying to like a closing shift and end the day on a harmonious note.
+In the evening, incorporate small acts of tidying like a closing shift and end the day on a harmonious note.
 These are things people with clean homes have in common.

 - Establish daily, weekly, monthly, and seasonal cleaning habits: Make cleaning a natural part of your routine, just like brushing your teeth or taking a shower.
 Daily: Focus on essential tasks like tidying surfaces, wiping counters, and light sweeping.
-Clean toilet, shower and bath daily!
+Clean the toilet, shower and bath daily!
 Weekly: Dedicate time for vacuuming, dusting, and organizing wardrobes.
 [Here are five household chores expert say should be done every week without fail].
 Monthly: Tackle deep cleaning your home and larger cleaning projects, such as washing windows or cleaning out the refrigerator.

 - Seasonal: Refresh and transition your wardrobe in summer and winter, and conduct deep-cleaning sessions at the end of the year, including thorough dusting and cleaning of windows, the kitchen, and other areas.

-- Set rules: Keep the first point of contact with your home, the entryway inviting and clean.
+- Set rules: Keep the first point of contact with your home, the entryway, inviting and clean.
 Ensure the door and doormat are spotless.
 Treat your shoes with care, as they carry the weight of your day.
 Take them off upon entering, place them neatly in their designated space, and thank them for their service.
 In the kitchen, never leave dirty dishes in the sink, wash them immediately or load them into the dishwasher.
 End your day by cleaning the sink to maintain a sense of order.
 In the bathroom, make it a habit to clean the toilet every morning and evening.

 - Dedicate 10 minutes for ritual purification: Allocate just 10 minutes each day to maintain cleanliness and purity.
 These small, consistent actions will cultivate harmony and mindfulness in your space.